kabul-kargo/qa-shipper/README.md

 After running the script at least once, report should  be available using  `npm run report-chrome`

  ---
-###### _feel free to further contact me regarding the test environment, running the automation sript, or any other part of this repo at dasa@riyatmaja.gmail.com_
+###### _feel free to further contact me regarding the test environment, running the automation sript, or any other part of this repo at kabul@kargo.tech_
 ---